zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 When our serverless function is completed, it will send data up to an Airtable base via Airtable's REST API.

-If you don't have an Airtable account, create one (the free plan is fine).
-In Airtable's dashboard, create a new base, choosing to *Start from scratch*:
+If you do not have an Airtable account, create one (the free plan is sufficient).
+In Airtable's dashboard, create a new base, choosing to _Start from scratch_:

 ![Creating a new base in Airtable's user interface](./new-base.png)

-Once you've created a new base, you can set it up for use with the front-end form.
+Once you have created a new base, you can set it up for use with the front-end form.
 Delete the existing columns, and create six columns, with the following "field types":

 | Field name   | Airtable field type |
 | ------------ | ------------------- |